Gorilla: Profile and Information

 Share with your friends 🥹!

-Gorillas are ground-dwelling, herbivorous apes that occupy the wilderness of central Sub-Saharan Africa.
+Gorillas are ground-dwelling, herbivorous apes occupying central Sub-Saharan Africa’s wilderness.

-The genus Gorilla can be divided into two species that include the eastern gorillas and the western gorillas.
+The genus Gorilla can be divided into two species: Eastern gorillas and Western gorillas.

 They are the largest living primates, and both species are in danger of extinction.

-They are the following closest inhabiting relatives to humans after the bonobos and chimpanzees.
+They are the closest inhabiting relatives to humans after the bonobos and chimpanzees.

 The natural homes of gorillas cover the tropical and subtropical forests in Sub-Saharan Africa.

-Although their range surrounds a little proportion of Sub-Saharan Africa, gorillas cover a large extent of elevations.
+Although their range surrounds a small proportion of Sub-Saharan Africa, gorillas cover many elevations.

 The mountain gorilla occupies the Albertine Rift montane cloud forests of the Virunga Volcanoes, reaching an altitude between 2,200 & 4,300 meters.